blindnet-io/product-management/refs/Product-design-principles.md

 |  Version | 0.1 |
 | -------- | --- |
-| **Update** | 2021-02-27
+| **Update** | 2021-05-03

-The purpose of this document is to ensure efficiency of the design process while imposing product qualities compatible with the company’s values.
-The document defines principles to be used in the process of designing the product, and should inform all decisions to be made in the design process.
+The purpose of this document is to ensure the efficiency of the design process while imposing product qualities compatible with the company’s values.
+The document defines principles to be used when designing the product.
+It should inform all decisions to be made in the design process.

-For the purposes of this document we distinguish:
+For this document, we distinguish:

 The CLIENT - the company implementing Blindnet software in its software solutions.
 Also the implementing solution;

-From the USER - the end user of the CLIENT
+From the USER - the end-user of the CLIENT

 ## 1. Minimal Friction Principle

 Any decision related to the product should be taken in such a way to allow the product to deliver its intended functionality while generating minimal friction.

 This implies that product design options are considered in the following order: